Sejmou/FANG/README.md

 ## Links
 * [Notebook for (trying to) execute FANG on Google Colab runtime with GPU](https://colab.research.google.com/drive/1P-uTqataDAZ0OoTfzb3FxvQUjxhxkNQL?usp=sharing)

+## Content of `reproducibility-experiments`
+ * `local-machine-logs`: contains logs and related information for the attempts to fit FANG and baseline models on local machines (unfortunately, not all sessions were logged)
+ * `colab-notebooks`: contains a notebook detailing the setup used to get FANG code running on Google Colab's VMs (`FANG_Google_Colab.ipynb`) and a notebook documenting a successful fit of the GCN baseline model, including test set result statistics  (`old_FANG_Google_Colab_with-GCN-results.ipynb - see output of second code cell after step 6`).
+For the latter, the created GCN models are also included in a ZIP archive.
+ * `scripts`: contains the script used to shuffle the train, validation, and test splits of the dataset

 # Factual News Graph (FANG)
 This is the implementation of FANG - a graph representation learning framework for fake news detection.